eDPI Calculator

 Even though the DPI and sensitivity numbers are different, the final eDPI is the same.

-How to Calculate eDPI
+How to Calculate eDPI?

 If you want to know how to calculate eDPI or how is eDPI calculated, the formula is straightforward: eDPI = Mouse DPI × In-Game Sensitivity.
 Example: